flightaware/tohil/README.md

 tohil::eval evaluates the code passed to it as if with native python's eval.
 So the argument has to be an expression, some kind of simple call, etc, i.e. it is an error if you try to define a function with it, or even set the value of a variable.

-Anything returned by python from the eval is returned to tcl.
+Anything returned by python from the eval is returned to to the caller of tohil::eval.

 tohil::exec evaluates the code passed to it as if with python's exec.
 Nothing is returned.
 If the python code prints anything, it goes to stdout using python's I/O subsystem.
 However you can easily redirect python's output to go to a string, or whatever, in the normal python manner.